juxtapos/Rain/README.md

 # Running

 For a quick start, you should be ok with the default config file, ./server.conf.default (that comes with sensible defaults now.
-I promise I won't never again use this file locally and push it back to the repository from now on! :-) Currently, you need to create a local module configuration file by copying the ./module.conf.default file to ./module.conf.local (this is hardcoded in ./lib/modulecontainer.js).
+I promise I won't never again use this file locally and push it back to the repository from now on! :-).
+The server.conf points to the module.conf.default file per default.

 To start the server, execute

-    $ node server.js CONFIGFILE
+    $ node server.js conf/CONFIGFILE

 in the project root folder.